Skip to content

 How Much Does Medication Cost Without Insurance?

-Medication prices in Cyprus are government-regulated and identical day and night — there is no tourist surcharge.
+Medication prices in Cyprus are government regulated and identical day and night, there is no tourist surcharge.
 As a rough guide:

-| Medication | Typical Cost |
+Medication Typical Cost

-| Paracetamol / ibuprofen (box) | €3–6 |
+Paracetamol / ibuprofen (box) €3 to 6

-Over-the-counter items are paid in full.
-If you have travel insurance that covers medical expenses, keep your receipt — most insurers reimburse pharmacy costs with proof of purchase.
+Over the counter items are paid in full.
+If you have travel insurance that covers medical expenses, keep your receipt, most insurers reimburse pharmacy costs with proof of purchase.

 What's Available Without a Prescription?